-Use these guidelines to get rid of your old gas grill before sending it to the recycling center
+Use these guidelines to prepare your old gas grill before sending it for recycling or proper disposal.

 How to Prepare Your Old Gas Grill for Recycling

-WARNING: Be extremely careful!
+⚠️ Be extremely careful!
 Both the gas and flame are highly dangerous.
-NEVER turn the knob on full blast or use a large flame to light the grill.
+Never turn the knob on full blast or use a large flame to light the grill.

 Propane tanks are technically considered hazardous waste.
 Check with your local government for specific laws in your area before disposing of an old propane tank.

 Some states and municipalities have strict regulations about proper propane tank disposal.
 These laws can include rules about where you can store used or unused tanks, such as whether you can put them in your garage, under your porch, or in your shed.

 Propane tanks can usually be reused through propane tank exchange programs.
 If you are in need of propane tank disposal, you can take it to a propane gas dealer.
 A scrap metal recycler cannot safely perform propane tank disposal, due to residual gas in the empty tank.

 Need gas grill disposal help?
 BOOK A PICKUP ❯

 Since rubber cannot be recycled, cut the hose from the tank connector and the grill burners then dispose of it in the regular trash collection.

 If the gas control knobs are made of black plastic, they can likely be recycled.
 Otherwise, they will need to be thrown away, even if they appear to be made of metal.